mezz01/mezz01/README.md

 ## I am a fullstack creative web developer

 ## Mostly using Astro, Nextjs and .NET core for backend dev.
-## Building e-commerce websites using wordpress Headless CMS with Astro
+## Building fullstack websites using CMS's as WordpressCMS, Contentful and Strapi.
 ## Pst I love creative projects the most.